Scottish Government ‘urgently’ searching for missing 'gold command' pandemic minutes

 Giving evidence earlier this week, Kate Forbes, the former finance secretary, said she was “surprised” to learn this.

-Jamie Dawson KC, lead counsel to the inquiry, said it had asked the Scottish Government for all its relevant papers and no minutes for gold command were provided.
+Jamie Dawson KC, lead counsel to the inquiry, said the body had asked the Scottish Government for all its relevant papers and no minutes for gold command were provided.

 He said: “It becomes difficult to understand what the ultimate decision-making process was when there is no record of how those decisions were taken.”